7 Steps You Should Follow to Make Your Manhattan Kitchen Feel Brand New

 #4: Design a Stunning Backsplash

 An amazing way to add luxury to your kitchen is by designing a backsplash.
-One way to do this by adding patterned tiles; you can find tiles that are 12 inch by 12 inch with a mesh backing for easy installation.
+One way to do this by adding patterned tiles; you can find tiles that are 12 inches by 12 inches with a mesh backing for easy installation.

 Another option is to mix up the tile shapes or add individual decorative tiles to your standard backsplash for an element of uniqueness.
 You can adjust the height or any border during installation so it doesn’t interrupt the current outlet or switch locations.
 Also, be sure that all the tiles you do decide to use are all the same thickness.